US's Greatest Vulnerability is Ignoring the Cyber Threats From Our Adversaries, Foreign Policy Expert Says - Slashdot

 There's a problem with the internet and it's eating your country alive.

-Well, possibly, just possibly (Score:3, Insightful)
+Well, possibly, just possibly (Score:5, Insightful)

+acknowledge that the problem exists, rather than deny it because it somehow diminishes the ego of the current occupant of the Oval Office

+Did you say impeachment?
+Because it really sounded like you were saying impeachment.

 Stuxnet - I bet the Iranians never believed the USA could do THAT.
 A real act of war if ever there was one.